pierre/ning-service-skeleton/README.md

 2. Available providers

-   You can use `com.ning.jetty.core.providers.DBIProvider` to create DBI objects for your dao.
+   You can use `com.ning.jetty.utils.providers.DBIProvider` to create DBI objects for your dao.
 This provider will setup metrics and BoneCP for you.